UMR 8135 CNRS - INALCO - EPHE

 • 07.04.2022.
 A community approach to language documentation in Africa (Plenary).
 53rd Annual Conference on African Linguistics (ACAL53), University of California, San Diego, April 7 – 9 2022.

 • 24.03.2022.
-Remnants of nasal prefixes in Western Grassfields Bantu (with Jeffrey Wills).
+Remnants of nasal prefixes in Western Grassfields Bantu (en collaboration avec Jeffrey Wills).
 First Conference on Bantoid languages and linguistics, University of Hamburg, Germany, 23 – 25 mars 2022.

 • 24.03.2022.
-A preliminary reconstruction of Proto-Momo (with Rebecca Grollemund & Jeffrey Wills).
+A preliminary reconstruction of Proto-Momo (en collaboration avec Rebecca Grollemund & Jeffrey Wills).
 First Conference on Bantoid languages and linguistics, University of Hamburg, Germany, 23 – 25 mars 2022.

 • 23.01.2022.
 Literal and metaphorical usages of Babanki EAT and DRINK verbs.
 Séminaire du LLACAN, Villejuif.